jonkster/recogniser/README.md

 # Recogniser

-An experimental handwriting recogniser using neural net.
+An experimental handwriting recogniser using a neural network.

 This is very rudimentary and not for anything other than experimentation/reference.